-The race for longer battery life has begun.
+The race for longer battery life time has begun

 One thing holds all of these use cases together, the process of data being collected and then fed back to a centralized system for reporting, analysis and in many cases – advanced analytics.
 It should come as no surprise that the more accurate and real-time the information, the better the end result.
 With this logic, we should want continuous connection to our devices, providing as consistent reporting as possible.